 - Oral Surgeon

-If you’re opening a new dental practice, many insurance companies offer low-cost premiums for a specified length of time (sometimes up to 5 years).
+If you’re opening a new dental practice, you can find an insurance company that will offer low-cost premiums for a specified length of time (sometimes up to 5 years).
 Dental schools also frequently have partnership agreements with various insurance companies.
-If you participate in any of several types of risk management program or other seminars you may also be offered discounts on coverage.
+If you participate in any of several types of risk management programs or other seminars you may also be offered discounts on coverage.

-The average cost of professional liability insurance for new dentists within their first five years of practicing can be as low as $300—$1,000 a year.
-After 5 years in your practice, costs increase slightly to between $2,000–$3,000 a year.
+But affordable malpractice insurance is possible to find.
+The average cost of dental malpractice coverage for new dentists within their first five years of practicing can be as low as $300—$1,000 a year.
+After 5 years in your practice, the costs of professional liability will increase slightly to between $2,000–$3,000 a year.

 Other Insurance Options to Consider for Your Dental Office